Convex-Dev/design/cad/010_transactions/README.md

 - The Amount MUST be subtracted from the Source Account's Balance
 - The Amount MUST be added to the Destination Account's balance

-A transfer amount of zero will succeed, but is relatively pointless.
+A transfer amount of zero will succeed, though this is relatively pointless.
 Users SHOULD avoid submitting such transfers, unless they are willing to pay transaction fees simply to have this recorded in consensus.

 ### Invoke

 An Invoke Transaction causes the execution of CVM Code

-An Invoke Transaction MUST include a payload of CVM Code
+An Invoke Transaction MUST include a payload of CVM Code.
+This may be either:
+- A pre-compiled CVM Op
+- A source code form that will be compiled and executed, as if using `eval`

+High volume users MAY consider pre-compilation of CVM code to avoid additional compilation juice fees.

 An Invoke Transaction MUST fail if:
 - The CVM Code is not valid for execution (e.g. a syntax error in compilation)